A minimum of a lower second-class UK Bachelor’s degree or an overseas qualification of an equivalent standard in a Business-related subject.

 School Direct (Tuition Fee) is a route into teaching at both primary and secondary levels.
-Trainees join other student teachers on the established Business Studies PGCE programme at the UCL Institute of Education (IOE), whilst undertaking their teaching experience at their host school or alliance.
+Trainees join other student teachers on the established Business Education PGCE programme at the UCL Institute of Education (IOE), whilst undertaking their teaching experience at their host school or alliance.

 This programme prepares students to teach across the 14-19 age range, helping them to develop the professional skills and attitudes to teach business in schools and colleges, as part of academic (A level and GCSE) and BTEC courses.

 Tutors on the Business Education PGCE are skilled classroom practitioners with extensive experience in secondary schools and colleges.
 We aim to give students insight into the continuously evolving subject of business and its application to classroom teaching.
-Our collaborative approach ensures that students developed into thoughtful and highly-skilled teachers who can work confidently and flexibly within the broad framework of the 14 to 19 curriculum.
+Our collaborative approach ensures that students develop into thoughtful and highly-skilled teachers who can work confidently and flexibly within the broad framework of the 14 to 19 curriculum.